Is Your Phone Addiction Creating Problems in Your Life?

 What are 5 Signs You Might be Addicted to Your Phone?

-1. In the morning, you wake up in a panic after realizing you forgot to recharge your phone overnight
+In the morning, you wake up in a panic after realizing you forgot to recharge your phone overnight.

-3. After you sit down in the bathroom, you freak out because you realize you didn’t bring your phone in with you
+After you sit down in the bathroom, you freak out because you realize you didn’t bring your phone in with you.

-4. You’ve forgotten every telephone number you’ve ever known, except grandma’s
+You’ve forgotten every telephone number you’ve ever known, except your grandma’s.

-5. Instead of tucking your kids in at bedtime, you text them goodnight
+Instead of tucking your kids in at bedtime, you text them goodnight.
+Whether it’s because of laziness or convenience, it might signal a problem.

 Ruggi Ramakrishnan, the executive creative director for Ogilvy & Mather Shanghai, the agency responsible for designing the ads, told the Huffington Post, “Pulling out a phone during a conversation is like erecting a brick wall between two people.
 We want people to see this and rethink their relationships with others and their phone in a different light.”